 After the sauce has reduced to a thick sauce, you’ll use a spatula to create four wells or slots for eggs to go in.
 The recipe calls for adding chili oil in each well, but you could add olive oil or any oil you like.

 Once the eggs are in, reduce the heat and cover.
 Let the steam cook the whites on top while the heat from the pan and chili oil work their magic on the bottom of the fried egg.
 Keep an eye on the pan at this stage, especially if you like a runny yolk.

 Pro tip: You can rotate your pan over the heat if you notice uneven cooking.

 Serving, Storing, and Reheating

 Whether you use chili oil for frying the eggs or not, a little chili oil or chili crisp on top is a must have.
 Add that to some sliced green onion, sesame seeds, and your choice of rice.
-If you’ve seen my Teriyaki ground beef bowls, you know I like a 50/50 blend of jasmine and cauliflower rice.
+If you’ve seen my Teriyaki ground beef bowls or bison meal prep bowls, you know I like a 50/50 blend of jasmine and cauliflower rice.

 If you’d like a fried rice option while keeping things low carb, check out my post on how to make fried cauliflower rice in an air fryer or this 50/50 cauliflower and brown rice fried rice.